-By TODD OPPENHEIMER
+Written by TODD OPPENHEIMER

-Every few years, discussions about using straw as a building material, in bale form, come up again.
-Now, as our environmental challenges mount—from wildfires to hurricanes—straw bales seem to offer an answer to a good many of them.
-As we step into October, and the one-year anniversary of Northern California’s first wave of historic fires, it’s time to ask: Has the straw bale’s time finally come?
+Every few years, discussions about using straw bales as a building material come up again.
+As our environmental challenges mount—from wildfires to hurricanes—straw bales seem to offer a sustainable answer.
+And as we in the American West seem to find ourselves in “fire season” earlier with each passing year, it’s time to ask: Has the humble straw bale’s moment finally come?

 By MEA MCNEIL

-When you put on a stylish jacket made of rayon, vegan leather, or even recycled plastic, are you sure you’re helping the planet more than if you bought one made of animal leather?
-In this journey down a very twisted rabbit hole, Alden Wicker—a frequent writer, blogger, and speaker on sustainable fashion—finds answers that may not be particularly comfortable for the animal rights movement.
+When you put on a stylish jacket made of rayon, vegan leather, or even recycled plastic, are you sure you’re helping the planet more than if you had bought one made of animal leather?
+In this journey down a very twisted rabbit hole, sustainable fashion expert Alden Wicker, founder and editor-in-chief of EcoCult, finds answers that may not be particularly comfortable for the animal rights movement.

 By ALDEN WICKER